Careers and Progression

 In Year 11, the PSHE programme covers opportunities at 16-19.
 1:1 discussions for every student take place to support the college application process - developing an action plan for the final months of secondary school.
 A day is given for supporting next steps - Presenting Yourself Day - with support from various sectors to explore job applications, employability and interview skills.
 Pupils continue to be targeted for mentoring projects and receive several information, advice and guidance assemblies.

-There are a range of options available after secondary school:
+The range of options available after secondary school:

 • Starting career-related training (apprenticeships and other vocational training programmes)